zendframework/zend-expressive/doc/book/cookbook.md

 $app->run();
 ```

-The above works, because ever `Application` instance is itself middleware, and, more specifically,
+The above works, because every `Application` instance is itself middleware, and, more specifically,
 an instance of [Stratigility's `MiddlewarePipe`](https://github.com/zendframework/zend-stratigility/blob/master/doc/book/middleware.md),
 which provides the ability to compose middleware.